Rick Reeves, Preaching Pastor

 Testimony: I was fortunate enough to grow up in a small church in Eugene.
 When I was 10, our pastor left for a lifelong mission and my family began to church-hop.
 Among inconsistencies, God drew me to Him over and over again and I was able to go to a youth camp during the summers with a good friend.
-I began going to that church steadily; however, I spent most of my youth striving to modify my behavior and trying to perform for God’s love rather than accepting it as a free gift.
+I began going to that church steadily; however, I spent a lot of my youth striving to adjust my behavior and trying to perform for God’s love rather than accepting it as a free gift.
 Over the last several years, the Lord has continued to reveal himself to me in a way that has allowed for deep, intimate relationship in which I get to partner with the Lord rather than perform for him.

 Evidences of Grace: Last year, I was able to participate in a Discipleship Training School with Youth With a Mission.
 It was a beautifully challenging six months.
 In that time, God gave me vision for how He was uprooting apathy in my life and exposed me once again to just how radical and wildly sweet the Gospel truly is.
-Other evidences of grace include my faithful, supportive family and loving, honest friends.
+Other HUGE evidences of grace include my faithful, supportive family and loving, honest friends.

 Favorite Book(s): I was really challenged by Melody Green’s No Compromise: The Life Story of Keith Green.
 It is a beast of a book, but boy did it inspire me.

 Favorite Movie: Woodlawn, The King’s Speech, She’s the Man

 Hobbies/Interests: I love playing music with friends, traveling, and sitting in coffee shops reading (maybe because I’m a product of PNW culture).
 I also find running a joyful activity, that is, until my athletics-induced asthma kicks in.